OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failover_recovery.md

 A common scenario is that the source cluster, in this guide "**Site A**", suffers a failure, and we want to fail over to the target cluster, **Site B**.

-In a simplified scenario, the basic high-level steps are:
+To move production from Site A to Site B, the basic high-level steps are:

-1. On Site A, export the VM image file for the VM that will run on Site B.
+1. On Site A, export the VM image file for each VM that will run on Site B.
-1. On Site B, create the VM image file from the export in the previous step.
+1. On Site B, for each VM create the VM image file, from the export in the previous step.
-1. On Site A, export the VM template for the VM that will run on Site B.
+1. On Site A, export the VM template for each VM that will run on Site B.
 1. On Site B, promote the desired RBD images or the whole image pool.
-1. On Site B, create the VM from the VM template .
+1. On Site B, for each VM create the VM from the VM template previously exported.
 1. On Site B, instantiate the VM.

-This guide describes these steps in more detail, and provides additional steps such as for testing the failover procedure with both Ceph clusters active.
+This guide describes these steps with example commands, and provides additional steps for testing the failover procedure with both Ceph clusters active.

 ## Failover Procedure